Outsourcing pricing models: hourly, fixed, dedicated, and managed

 Hourly pricing works when scope is still changing

-Hourly works best with 1 lane, 2 review blocks a week, and a stop rule for tasks taking longer than expected.
-Without that, hourly pricing rewards activity instead of clean output.
+Use 1 lane, 2 review blocks a week, and a stop rule for tasks taking longer than expected.

 Fixed-price pricing works for defined deliverables